 Research has shown that mental illness, trauma and substance use are all connected—it’s no surprise when someone who has experienced physical, sexual or emotional abuse has a mental health or substance use issue.

-This is the story of Annmarie, who experienced childhood trauma and abuse at the hands of her former husband.
+This is the story of Annmarie, who experienced childhood trauma and abuse at the hands of her former spouse.
 Now, at almost 60 years of age, Annmarie is an active member of the community, helping others access support services, and is also a member of the BC Mental Health and Substance Use Services Partnerships in Care committee.
 She looks back on her life with a better understanding of how trauma affected her mental health.

 Originally from Saint John, New Brunswick, Annmarie was born into a household where alcoholism and abuse were impossible to avoid.
 Her father, a war veteran, drank heavily, and her mother would often have to flee the house with Annmarie and her seven siblings when he became aggressive.